regenwatchdog/regenwatchdog.github.io/_posts/2020-12-03-november-news-roundup.md

 <img src="/images/guidegla.jpg" class="img-fluid rounded img-thumbnail">

-This is welcome news but it remains to be seen what effect this will have on London's [132 estates under threat](https://estatewatch.london/underthreat/estatesatrisk/).
-We [reported last month](https://estatewatch.london/september-news-roundup/) on the growing number of schemes avoiding applying for grant funding in order to avoid the requirement to ballot residents.
+This is welcome news as it may encourage estate landlords to look more closely at the [benefits of refurbishment](https://estatewatch.london/refurbishment/) over demolition.
+Precisely what impact this will have on London's [132 estates under threat of demolition](https://estatewatch.london/underthreat/estatesatrisk/) remains to be seen.
+In [last month's roundup](https://estatewatch.london/september-news-roundup/) we highlighted the growing number of schemes avoiding applying for grant funding in order to avoid the requirement to ballot residents.

-The Mayor's [Housing Zone](https://www.london.gov.uk/what-we-do/housing-and-land/increasing-housing-supply/housing-zones) funding also remains available to provide funding for estate demolitions in the Mayor's [Opportunity Areas](https://www.london.gov.uk/what-we-do/planning/implementing-london-plan/opportunity-areas/what-are-opportunity-areas).
-The Mayor's _Building Council Homes for Londoners_ grant scheme also continues to fund the demolition of Council homes by funding replacements.
+It's also worth noting that this funding programme is one of several different programmes managed by the Mayor.
+The Mayor's [Housing Zone](https://www.london.gov.uk/what-we-do/housing-and-land/increasing-housing-supply/housing-zones) funding remains available to provide funding for estate demolitions which are located in the Mayor's [Opportunity Areas](https://www.london.gov.uk/what-we-do/planning/implementing-london-plan/opportunity-areas/what-are-opportunity-areas).
+The Mayor's _Building Council Homes for Londoners_ grant scheme also remains available to fund the demolition of Council homes by funding replacements.
 For example, the [Cambridge Road](https://estatewatch.london/estates/kingston/cambridgeroad/) estate scheme is receiving £60.2M funding from the Mayor under these two programmes[^1].

-In other news, the festive season approaches and several major planning applications have been submitted for the redevelopment of some of our estates under threat.
-Christmas is always a good time to submit controversial planning applications because feedback is limited as residents are less able to respond.
+In other news, the festive season approaches and several planning applications have been submitted for estate demolitions.
+Christmas is always a popular time for developers to submit controversial planning applications because feedback is limited as residents are less able to respond.

-We have summarised them briefly below and will be exploring them in more detail in future bulletins as we find out more.
+We have briefly summarised the applications below.
+We will be exploring them in more detail in future bulletins as we find out more.

 ## Cressingham Gardens estate (Lambeth)
 Lambeth Council (or rather its [SPV - 'Homes for Lambeth'](https://www.homesforlambeth.co.uk/)) has applied for permission to demolish 12 family homes in two maisonette blocks on the South-east corner of the [Cressingham Gardens estate](https://estatewatch.london/estates/lambeth/cressingham/).